 It is your legal duty as parents / guardians to ensure the regular and punctual attendance of your child at school.

 If your child were to miss 1 day a week for their whole time at school, they would miss the equivalent of 2 years of school!

 Frequent lateness can also add up, and can mean your child missing vital work, which then has to be caught up.
-It also disrupts lessons and can earn your child a reputation that it would be better if they did not have.

 Why is school attendance important?

 - Children need to attend school regularly to keep up with their work and promote social development.